 Next up, “pack” plenty of music and podcasts to keep you occupied on long journeys.

 God bless the invention of the smartphone — these days, we can cram hundreds of hours of great music and podcasts into one small portable device.

-It’s well worth downloading a load of playlists and podcasts before you set off on your traveling adventure; you may be blessed with good wifi on some night buses (and even planes) but that’s not a given.
+It's well worth downloading a load of playlists and podcasts before you set off on your traveling adventure; you may be blessed with good wifi on some night buses (and even planes), but that's not a given.

-And you really don’t want to be left at the mercy of whatever film they stick on the bus TV — in Peru, pretty much every night bus I ended up on put on Adam Sandler films, so I have had the gross misfortune of inadvertently watching Adam Sandler’s entire back catalog.
+In Peru, pretty much every night bus I ended up on put on Adam Sandler films, so I have had the gross misfortune of inadvertently watching Adam Sandler's entire back catalog.
 Yikes.

 Good music for any mood is a must, but don't forget podcasts as well — they're perfect for passing the time on long journeys, and there's something out there for everyone.

-And if you want to lose yourself in something gripping and a bit darker, then check out the compelling murder mystery podcast, Serial.
+And if you want to lose yourself in something gripping and a bit darker, check out the compelling murder mystery podcast, Serial.